Terms of Use

 When you submit our contact form, you're expressing interest in the project.
 You are not entering into a binding contract, a partnership agreement, or any obligation.
 We're not either.
 We're just getting to know each other.
 It's quite nice, actually.

-Submitting the form does not guarantee you a specific role, a place in a community, a token allocation, or anything other than a genuine human response from someone who is genuinely happy you found us.
+Submitting the form does not guarantee you a specific role, a place in a community, a token allocation, or anything other than a genuine response from someone who is genuinely happy you found us.

 6. Intellectual Property